qcoral/advice/first_edition.md

 # The first edition
 Written on June 7th, 2025 from 2:30PM to 5:00PM EDT.
-A really quick braindump on some thoughts I've had about running programs for awhile.
+This document is a really quick braindump on some thoughts I've had about running programs for awhile.
 This will probably be reorganized over time, but for now here we are.

 ## Preface